A handpicked selection of the best cities to visit in Europe each season. The best European destinations to visit and when to visit them.

 While not hot, you can easily spend a day visiting the city’s many museums and then indulge in drinks outdoor in one of the city’s many green areas.

 In the evening, they fill up with locals and tourists alike and make Stockholm one of the most vibrant cities I have visited!

 Hamburg is a wonderful destination for a summer trip.

 Located in the north of Germany, the city is famous for its enviable position of the large river Elbe but don’t let the fame of its large port take overshadow the beauty of the city: Hamburg is stunning!

-The best way to see all that hamburg has to offer is to take a walk along the Elbe and see how hamburg developed over the course of the centuries along with beautiful river.
+The best way to see all that Hamburg has to offer is to take a walk along the Elbe and see how Hamburg developed over the course of the centuries along with the beautiful river.

 Dublin is the perfect city for a weekend city break, especially if you visit in summer.

 At this time, the cold short winter days are over and the city life is in full swing: blossoms fill the many trees of this gloriously green city and the good season tend to bring clear sky and dry days.